 People Empower us, O God, to rise in the power of the Spirit, and walk in grace.

-Celebrant Holy and gracious God, You have been our dwelling place in every generation.
+Bishop Holy and gracious God, You have been our dwelling place in every generation.
 Uplift us now by your Holy Spirit.
 Strengthen us to rise, embolden us to speak, and teach us to talk always in your grace; through Jesus Christ our Savior.

 All Amen.